ajourda/Hdr-Gainmap/readme.md

 Overview
 -----------

-This project is a Python tool that creates Ultra HDR images by combining SDR and HDR sources into a single JPEG file with a gain map.
+This project is a Python tool for generating HDR Gainmap images in JPEG format, with several workflows available:

-This ensures:
+- Combine an SDR image with a true HDR image
+- Combine an SDR image with an underexposed SDR image
+- Generate HDR from a tone-mapped SDR image
+- Create a pseudo-HDR image from a brighter SDR source

+Key features:

-- ✅ Optimal rendering on SDR screens
+- Optimized rendering on both SDR and HDR displays
-- ✅ Enhanced brightness and contrast on HDR displays
+- Improved brightness, contrast, and visual impact on HDR screens
-- ✅ Compatibility with platforms like Instagram
+- Built-in presets for better compatibility with platforms such as Instagram

 Quick Start
 ------------------